cngupta/PEC2NetMed/README.md

 ---

-## Run the Analysis
+## Reproduce figures in manuscript

-From the command line:
+Example from the command line:

 ```bash
 Rscript scripts/2D.R